 Creating Shared Value in the U.S.

-Creating Shared Value remains the fundamental guiding principle for how Nestlé does business across the globe and we are committed to creating that same shared value in the U.S. CSV is the strategy tool that Nestlé uses to operationalize and manage all the actions we take to ensure we create value for shareholders and for society.
+Creating Shared Value (CSV) is the fundamental guiding principle for how Nestlé does business across the globe and we are committed to creating that same shared value in the U.S. CSV is the strategy tool that Nestlé uses to operate in a way that is good for the business, while creating value for shareholders and for society.
 This is how we bring our purpose to life — to enhance quality of life and contribute to a healthier future.

-Our focus areas are firmly embedded in our purpose.
-Individuals and families, our communities and the planet as a whole are interconnected, and our efforts in each of these areas are supported through our commitments, the vast majority of which have been reframed and feature objectives to 2020.
-These commitments will, in turn, enable us to meet our ambitions for 2030 in line with the timescale of the Sustainable Development Goals (SDGs).
+We have identified three pillars to maximize our impact.
+Individuals and families, our communities and the planet as a whole are interconnected, and our efforts in each of these areas are supported through our CSV commitments.
+In turn, these commitments enable us to meet our ambitions for 2030 in line with the timescale of the Sustainable Development Goals (SDGs).

 Take a look at our 2018 Creating Shared Value Report.